longevityframework/longevity/manual/testing/query-spec.md

   help you generate reasonable queries: `randomRoot`, `medianPropVal`, and `orderStatPropVal`

+Please note that the default test data generator will not work out of the box in the face of constraint violations causing exceptions to be thrown from your constructor.
+In this case, you need to provide custom generators for your types.
+This is described in the [next section](../constraints.html).

 {% assign prevTitle = "repo crud spec" %}
 {% assign prevLink = "repo-crud-spec.html" %}
 {% assign upTitle = "testing" %}